Nursing (NURS) 436

 NURS 436 is not available for Challenge.

-In Nursing 436: Family Health Promotion students build on the concepts of health promotion and primary health care introduced in Nursing 434 and apply them to family health promotion nursing practice.
+In Nursing 436: Family Health Promotion students build on the concepts of health promotion and apply them to family health promotion nursing practice.
 There is an opportunity to explore the meaning of family from your own experience, the experience of others, and in relation to theoretical and statistical perspectives on family.
 Assessment of family health across the lifespan using various theoretical frameworks and family nursing assessment models is introduced.
 A collaborative process among health professionals, patients, and families that is strength-based is suggested to empower families in health promotion initiatives.
 The importance of a more family-centred care approach across different areas of nursing practice is highlighted.
 You are invited to choose frameworks or models that resonate with you to support your work in completing learning activities that are part of the five units in the course.
 You are encouraged to dialogue with classmates and course tutors through asynchronous discussion forums.
 The three course assignments guide you to reflect further on family nursing practice and family health promotion.
 Actively participating and engaging in discussion in this course will broaden your knowledge and challenge your attitudes

 On completion of this course the student will be able to: